Sergio Tacchini

-Sergio Tacchini ([ˈsɛrdʒo takˈkiːni]; born 2 September 1938) is an Italian fashion designer of sportswear and former professional tennis player.
+Sergio Tacchini ([ˈsɛrdʒo takˈkiːni]; born 2 September 1938) is an Italian former professional tennis player and fashion designer of sportswear.
 The sportswear firm bearing his name is located in Bellinzago Novarese, Novara, Italy.

 Tennis career

 Sergio Tacchini became a professional tennis player at age 17 by entering the Tennis Club of Milan in 1955.
 In 1960 he won the title of the Italian Champion over Nicola Pietrangeli.
 He also competed in the Davis Cup, counting five victories in singles and one in doubles in a total of fifteen matches.
 He took another two Italian titles in doubles, with Pietrangeli as his partner, in 1967 and 1968.

 Business

 In 1966, Sergio Tacchini founded Sandys S.p.A. which was to be renamed after Tacchini himself a few years later.
 The initial idea was to experiment with colours and fabrics to create elegant and stylish tenniswear, at a time when white dominated the players' clothes.
 However the project expanded to other sports such as ski, fitness, golf and sailing, as well as leisure wear.
 The mid-eighties saw Sergio Tacchini issue the "Dallas" tracksuit.

-The firm went into bankruptcy in 2007 and was purchased in 2008 by Hong Kong Chinese businessman Billy Ngok, owner of Hembly International and associate of American businessman Ron Burkle.
-In 2011, the firm's annual revenue were reported to be "less than €50 million (US$71 million)."
+The firm went into bankruptcy in 2007 and was purchased in 2008 by Hong Kong Chinese businessman Billy Ngok, owner of Hembly International and associate of American businessman Ronald Burkle.
+In 2011, the firm's annual revenue was reported to be "less than €50 million (US$71 million)."
 A report at the time of the firm's purchase said the price was EUR27m (US$42.3m), and that Ngok "planned to open 120 shops in mainland China in the next three years."
 A 2011 report said the firm had "more than 100 Tacchini stores worldwide."